-Welcome to a wild ride full of twists and turns on a journey that will end with the harmonious alignment your sales and marketing teams.
-Sales and marketing teams are two sides of the same coin and must work together to achieve their shared goals.
+Welcome to a wild ride full of twists and turns on a journey that will end with the harmonious alignment of your sales and marketing teams.
+The two teams reside on the same side of the same coin and must work together to achieve their shared goals.
 However, aligning these two teams can be challenging.
-This quest for enlightenment will provide tips and strategies for creating a harmonious relationship between sales and marketing teams, including knowing your target audience, keeping communication open, working towards common goals, fostering empathy and understanding, and celebrating successes and learning from failures.

-Our journey will explore more in-depth strategies for achieving alignment, such as creating a shared sales and marketing plan, implementing a unified CRM system, defining a lead scoring system, creating joint campaigns, and measuring results and adjusting accordingly.
+While on this journey we will explore in-depth methods for achieving alignment, such as creating a shared sales and marketing plan, implementing a unified CRM system, defining a lead scoring system, creating joint campaigns, and measuring results and adjusting accordingly.

 Two Sides of the Same Coin

-As we dive into this journey, we must first understand that the sales and marketing teams are two sides of the same coin.
-They cannot exist without each other, and they must work together in order to achieve their shared goals.
+As we dive into our journey, we must first understand that the sales and marketing teams are rowing the same boat, each team on one side.
+They cannot move effectively without each other or they will go in a circle.
+They must work together in order to achieve their shared goals ie. row in a straight line.
 However, how can we align these two teams and ensure that they’re working towards the same objective?
 Fear not, for we have some tips and tricks up our sleeve.

 Tip #1: Know Your Target Audience

-The first step is to ensure that both teams are on the same page when it comes to the target audience.
+The first step is to ensure that both teams understand who the target audience is.
 Who are they trying to reach?
 What are their pain points?
 What do they need from our product or service?
 By understanding the target audience, both teams can tailor their efforts to be more effective and efficient.